appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/app-theming.md

 <!-- vale on -->

 This page provides information on app theme settings (available on Appsmith apps), which allows you to customize the appearance of your app.
-You can update widget colors, change font styles, and adjust border/shadow effects.
+You can update widget colors, change font styles, and adjust border effects.

 <ZoomImage
   src="/img/ai-theme.gif"